flywheel-apps/freesurfer-recon-all/README.md

 To run this gear you need to select structural MRI file(s) as inputs and set configuration parameters.
 Minimally, the "anatomical" input file and a Freesurfer license need to be provided.

 Note: the current version of Freesurfer has an known issue with using the `-parallel` flag.
+Recon-all will fail stochastically.
 Contrary to what is said below, the default is to run with the flag off.

 # Inputs